AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/admin-console-overview.md

 Applies to enterprise & teams.

 The Adobe Admin Console is a central location for managing the Adobe entitlements across your organization.
-You can use it to manage your licenses, users, payments, and more using the Adobe Admin Console.[Sign in to the Admin Console](https://adminconsole.adobe.com).
+You can use it to manage your licenses, users, payments, and more using the Adobe Admin Console.
+Go here to [sign in to the Admin Console](https://adminconsole.adobe.com).
 Review the video below to learn more about navigating the Adobe Admin Console.

 [!Video](https://helpx.adobe.com/enterprise/using/admin-console.html)